SPECIAL UNIFORM SITUATIONS

 b.
 Prescribed components include matching pattern rain parka with slip on rank insignia; removable coyote brown fleece (100% Polyester) liner with slip on rank insignia, and Navy blue wool knit watch cap.

 c.
-Optional components include NWU Type I black fleece liner, desert tan or coyote brown rough-side out, 1 3/4 inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle, 1 ¼ inch wide black cotton belt with silver clip and buckle for E1-E6 and 1 ¼ inch wide khaki cotton belt with gold clip and buckle for officers and chiefs D-ring and hook and loop fastener, brown, green or black boot socks, earmuffs (with outer garments only) earrings (gold ball for female E-7 and above and silver ball for female E6 and below), black leather gloves, sun hat, thermal underwear, matching pattern rain trousers and Navy approved hard hats.
+Optional components include NWU Black Fleece Liner, black, desert tan or coyote brown rough-side out boots, 1 3/4 inch wide coyote brown one piece adjustable nylon webbing riggers belt with forged steel buckle or with D-ring and hook and loop Velcro fastener, 1 ¼ inch wide black cotton belt with silver clip and buckle for E1-E6 and 1 ¼ inch wide khaki cotton or nylon belt with gold clip and buckle for officers and chiefs , brown, green or black boot socks, earmuffs (with outer garments only) earrings (gold ball for female E-7 and above and silver ball for female E6 and below), black leather gloves, sun hat, thermal underwear, matching pattern rain trousers and Navy approved hard hats.

 5. MANNER OF WEAR.
-Standards of appearance for all personnel wearing the NWU Type II/III uniform are as follows:
+Standards of appearance for all personnel wearing the NWU Type II uniform are as follows:

 a.
 Headgear.
-The following headgear may be worn with the NWU Type II/III:
+The following headgear may be worn with the NWU Type II:

 (1) Cap, Eight-Point Utility.
 The cap will be worn squarely on the head so that the visor is on a line and just above the level of the eyes.
 Rate/rank insignia is required for E4 and above personnel.
 The NWU 8-point utility cap will not be starched or artificially stiffened.